usrrname/hit-counter/README.md

 counter.toggleVisitors();
 counter.toggleRetro();

 HitCounter.render(); // re-render the component.
-This is not advised as it can cause performance issues
+This is NOT advised as it can cause performance issues

 ```